 We live in a pluralistic age our forebears could not foresee.
 First Church is constantly learning from and working with people of others faiths and people of no faith to make the world a more caring, more understanding, more just place!

 Since 2006, First Church has been a member and leading congregation in the Greater Boston Interfaith Organization (GBIO), a broad-based, non-partisan, interfaith, multiracial power organization rooted in Greater Boston’s neighborhoods and congregations.
-Made up of 41 dues-paying member institutions representing more than 50,000 people, GBIO is dedicated to making our city a better place for all of us to live and thrive.
+Made up of 62 dues-paying member institutions representing more than 50,000 people, GBIO is dedicated to making our city a better place for all of us to live and thrive.
 We share GBIO’s mission which is “to build power by developing local leaders so we can act together on issues that matter to our communities.”
 For more than 20 years, GBIO has worked to improve housing and healthcare, reform our criminal justice system, address racial disparities in our city, and rebuild schools and neighborhoods, among other issues.
-To read more about recent shared victories, please click here.
-To read out our current campaigns, click here.

 At our annual meeting in January 2017, First Church in Cambridge voted to join a coalition of local congregations and organizations committed to walking the journey with undocumented people seeking sanctuary in the face of unjust laws, resisting an immigration system that is designed to exploit and marginalize immigrant communities, rendering them disposable.
-United in moral conviction and grounded in our diverse communities of faith and conscience, CISC continues to walk with our sanctuary guest, their family, and the valued members of our communities who have been placed in increasing danger because of their race, religion, sexual orientation, gender identity, or immigration status.
+For five years since, united in moral conviction and grounded in our diverse communities of faith and conscience, CISC walked with a sanctuary guest, their family, and other valued members of our communities who were placed in danger because of their race, religion, sexual orientation, gender identity, or immigration status.

-About two dozen First Church members are active CISC volunteers.
-They have been trained to accompany and support our guests in sanctuary, following the lead of immigrants who personally experience our nation’s unjust systems, including the threat of deportation.
-Those who wish to join the work of the coalition may contact Sarah Higginbotham for more information.
+About two dozen First Church members were active CISC volunteers during this time.
+They were trained to accompany and support our guests in sanctuary, following the lead of immigrants who personally experience our nation’s unjust systems, including the threat of deportation.
+In March of 2022, the group marked a culmination of this powerful collaboration and celebrated the good news that our guests had transitioned to safe and permanent housing.

 Founded in 1966, Cooperative Metropolitan Ministries(CMM) is the Boston area’s oldest interfaith social justice network, with a mission of mobilizing congregations and communities across economic, religious, racial and ethnic lines to build partnerships that work for a just society.
 Among CMM’s many learning and opportunities and projects, one in particular that First Church has embraced is Clergy and Laity for Affordable Housing(CLAH).
 Through CLAH, First Church and CMM are creating Black wealth equity through home rehabilitation.
 CMM has taken applications to rehab homes in Dorchester and adjacent areas.
 Using volunteers from faith communities, universities, and leadership programs, we have successfully completed work on dozens of homes.
 Working primarily on weekends and holidays, volunteers help to clean out, repair, and paint homes.
 Anyone who is physically capable of helping is welcome.